adngdb/entity-system-js/docs/api.md

 ## getComponentsData(componentId)

-Return a list of objects containing the data of all of a given component.
+Return a dictionary of objects containing the data of all instances of a given component.

 ### Params: